NZWANG/NeuroPI.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage link of NeuroPI"
+title: "Homepage Link of NeuroPI"
 author_profile: true
 redirect_from:
   - /about/